victor12369/RStoring/README.md

 # RStoring
 A general version-compatible serialization library for .Net.

-Based on System.Runtime.Serialization.
+Based on `System.Runtime.Serialization`.

-In order to solve version-compatible and other problems of System.Runtime.Serialization.
+In order to solve version-compatible and other problems of `System.Runtime.Serialization`.

 Usage:
 ```c#